Reserve a Room

 How to Reserve

-A library card is not required for study room use; however, to reserve a study room online or using the myLIBRO App you will need a library card in good standing.
+A library card is not required for study room use; however, to reserve a study room online you will need a library card in good standing.
 You can also reserve a room over the phone at (602) 652-3000.

 Reservations are on a first come, first served basis.
 By reserving you agree to follow study room policies.
 Each library may have additional study room policies.

-• A library card in good standing is required to reserve a study room online or through the MyLibro app.
+• A library card in good standing is required to reserve a study room online.

 • Customers without a library card must contact library staff to reserve a study room.